tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Here are a couple of interesting observations:

 - In-between line 3 and line 4 is when/where the N-state is negotiated as a result of a stable pattern emerging on the spectrum between two poles.
 This would not only be equivalent to birth but tholonically is a reconstitution, a resurrection, of the N-state from which its duality was born.
 - We see 6 popping up a lot.
-We have 6 steps of creation of a hexagram, six electrons in carbon, the major building block of life, the N-source has a value of 6, we see 6 play a significant role in creation myths such as Genesis and the Quran where all of creation was accomplished in 6 days, and in the Babylonian creation myth, the Enuma Elis, where God created 6 gods, each in charge of the 6 different aspect of creation (where they spent 2 days creating everything and the rest of their days fighting with each other).
+We have 6 steps of creation of a hexagram, six electrons in carbon, the major building block of life, the N-source has a value of 6, the tetrahedron (tholon structure) is composed of 6 vectors, we see the number 6 play a significant role in creation myths such as Genesis and the Quran where all of creation was accomplished in 6 days, and in the Babylonian creation myth, the Enuma Elis, where God created 6 gods, each in charge of the 6 different aspects of creation (where they spent 2 days creating everything and the rest of their days fighting with each other).
 6 seems to be very significant number and is firmly associated with the concept of creation.